cassianodaniel/danielcassiano/README.md

 ### Hi there 👋

-- 💬 Ask me about React/Svelte/Javascript/Typescript
+- 💬 Ask me about React, Svelte, Javascript, Typescript
 - 📫 How to reach me: daniel.cassiano@live.com

 ## I'm a Frontend Software Developer from Brazil